ErPacheco/react-query-mutations-playground/README.md

 # Context of the application

 This application was first created in [CodeSandbox](https://codesandbox.io/) for learning purposes about how to use mutations in React Query in different ways.
+You can play with the app directly [here](https://codesandbox.io/s/github/ErPacheco/react-query-mutations-playground)

 The application shows a list of users, where we can create, delete or update a users.
 The users has been obtained from the [DummyJSON API](https://dummyjson.com) (API with fake data for testing and placeholder purposes).